 - Quote generation: Creates a polished, accurate quote, often as a PDF or email-ready format, in minutes.

-This helps fast-moving sales teams avoid quoting mistakes that can slow down deals or hurt margins.
-When you sell high volumes or work with technical products, a solid CPQ system keeps things organized and easy to manage as the quoting volume grows.
+This helps sales teams avoid quoting mistakes that can slow down deals or hurt margins.
+A good CPQ system helps you better manage and organize your quoting process when you work with technical products or when your quoting volume grows.

-Some popular players in this space include Salesforce CPQ, DealHub, and Oracle CPQ, each with its layer of CRM integrations and customization features.
+Some popular CPQ tools include Salesforce CPQ, DealHub, and Oracle CPQ, each with its own layer of CRM integrations and customization features.

 What is quote-to-cash (Q2C)?